Allred1/Calculator---Java/README.md

 # Calculator - Java
- A calculator application written in Java
+ A simple calculator application written in Java

  # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote to demonstrate the Java language.}

-{Describe your purpose for writing this software.}
+The purpose of this program was to obtain a greater understanding of the Java Language and the implementation of using the Swing graphical user interface (GUI).

+This is a simple calculator program that enables one to perform the four main operations on a calculator: adding, subtracting, multiplying, and dividing.
+It allows the use of a period "." for calculating doubles instead of only integers.
+It uses basic Swing libraries to create a clean user interface with orgranized buttons and display.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}